connor-ve/byte-borne-cli/README.md

 Please give it a try!

+A souls-borne theme game to run in your terminal.

+You will use AFK style leveling to enter center arenas or areas to level up your chacter at center character levels or areas bosses will appear.
+If they do you `sometimes` have the option to fight or move on.

+There are different modes for your character :

+- Training
+- Exploring (Only one that actually progress your to boss)
+- Resting (When healing or respawning)
+- Sales
+  `not selectable`
+- upgrading
+- boss fights, handled with terminal commands

+Boss Fights will be semi interactive.

+- you have a bank of skills you have learned or collected
+- the boss will have between 1-10 attacks, after the boss has attacked or visa versa you can select one of your attacks
+- You can select, or create a new attach based on the ancient scrolls. (if you have collected an ancient scroll this is possible)

+Exploring

+- If your character is set to explore, while you are away you collect items and battle lesser enemies some enemies make items or drop and so on. this is handled again by randomization.
+- behind the scenes you collect up to a certain amount of afk time.
+When the users runs a command the code chackes the mode and if in exploring mode will calculate how many encounters, damage recieved, items, and xp the character has achieved. then you recieve the menu data in a print.

 ### Rules

 - When open it runs like a normal clicker except `spacebar` is your click.